IgniteUI/igniteui-docfx/en/components/combo.md

 > To start using Ignite UI for Angular components in your own projects, make sure you have configured all necessary dependencies and have performed the proper setup of your project.
 You can learn how to do this in the [**installation**](https://www.infragistics.com/products/ignite-ui-angular/getting-started#installation) topic.

 ## Usage
-The `IgxComboComponent` allows you to search and select item from the list.
+The `IgxComboComponent` allows you to search and select items from the list.
 The combo uses the `IgxDropDownComponent` internally as a items container.
 To get started with the Ignite UI for Angular Combo, let's first import the **IgxComboModule** in our **app.module.ts** file:

 ```typescript
 // app.module.ts